Enhancement Tools

 The Image Editor Sharpen Tool

-You should be careful with this though, or the results will not look very natural: sharpening increases the apparent sharpness of edges in the photograph, but also amplifies noise.
+You should be careful with this though, because the results may not look very natural.
+Sharpening increases the apparent sharpness of edges in the photograph, but also amplifies noise.
 Generally, the most useful technique for sharpening a fuzzy photograph is the Refocus tool.
 You can access it with the Refocus option from Method setting.
 Look at Refocus for more information and a comparison of all the sharpening techniques.

 Reducing Graininess In a Photograph